resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 NeCTAR unfortunately only have a small pool of IP address to use.

 So when you terminate your instance, the IP address is returned to the pool and allocated to the next machine that starts up.
-Much like the transient file system, it is not lost during reboots.
+But like the transient file system, it is not lost during reboots.

 **Question 1**